StableCoder/blog/_posts/2018-10-05-the-many-compilers-of-windows.md

 Building is also just as simple, by just generating the makefile and then calling mingw32-make, MinGW's version of make on Windows.

 <pre class="brush: powershell">
-cmake . -Bbuild -G "MinGW Makefiles" cd build-clang mingw32-make
+cmake . -Bbuild-gcc -G "MinGW Makefiles" cd build-gcc mingw32-make
-.\testExe.exe
 </pre>

 ## Clang